Hectic days and busy nights: Who has time to cook? That’s why many of us rely on the grab-and-go ease of processed foods.

 Focus on these when you’re at the grocery store -- and remember a farmer’s market might have some great picks, too:

 Be sure to read the labels to make sure the products you buy are also low in fat, sugar, and sodium.
+For example, choose cereals that have 5 or more grams of dietary fiber and fewer than 8 grams of sugar per serving.

 Meat and beans: Choose skinless cuts of chicken or turkey breasts, and lean cuts of meat such as pork tenderloin and beef round, sirloin, or tenderloin.
 Read labels to be sure the meat is at least 92% fat-free.
+Consider heart-healthy meat substitutes like seitan, tempeh, and tofu.

 Buy protein-rich beans such as black, soy/edamame, kidney, or garbanzo beans.